mmistakes/minimal-mistakes/_drafts/fs2.md

 java.lang.RuntimeException: Something went wrong during the communication with the persistence layer
 ```

-As we can see, the stream is interrupted by the exception.
+As we can see, **the stream is interrupted by the exception**.
 In the above execution, it doesn't persist even the first actor.
 So, every time an exception occurs during pulling elements from a stream, the stream execution ends.

 However, fs2 gives us many choices to handle the error.
 First, we can handle an error returning a new stream using the `handleErrorWith` method: